TaylorJalpha/portfolio-v3-master/README.md

 - Customizable Timeline: The experience timeline is a custom implementation based on the Acternity UI Aurora Background component, re-built specifically for Vue.
 - Fully Responsive: The application is built to be fully responsive and mobile-friendly across all devices.
 - CMS Integration: The portfolio view is designed for easy integration with a Sanity headless CMS, but can be adapted for any CMS of your choice.
+- Interactive Footer: Features a dynamic multi-purpose secondary nav, title and paragraph with a ping animation in-line with the title, social links and icons, and copyright info appeneded to the bottom of the footer.

 #### Backend & API: